 Should I complete a new living will or medical power of attorney if I completed one before June 11, 2000?

 On June 11, 2000, a new West Virginia law went into effect that made several changes to the living will and medical power of attorney forms.
 Most importantly, the new law requires only one physician to decide whether you are able to make your own healthcare decisions.
 Forms completed prior to the new law required two physicians to make this determination.
 The new forms also are written in clearer, easy-to-understand language.
 If you want to take advantage of these changes, you should complete a new living will and medical power of attorney.

 Can I combine my living will and medical power of attorney in one form?

 Yes.
-If you do not want CPR, feeding tubes, breathing machines, or other life-prolonging interventions if you become terminally ill or permanently unconscious, then you can use one document that combines both the living will and the medical power of attorney forms.
+You can use one document that combines both the living will and the medical power of attorney forms.

 Can I still make my own healthcare decisions once I have created an advance directive?

 Yes.
 Your advance directive does not go into effect until you are no longer able to state your own wishes.
 As long as you can do this, you make your own decisions.

 If I decide to create a medical power of attorney, how should I choose my representative?

 Choose someone who knows your values and wishes, and whom you trust to make decisions for you.
 Do the same for a successor representative.
 Ask both to be sure they understand and agree to be your representative.

 You may, but do not have to, choose a family member to be your representative.
 Regardless of your choice, your representative should be someone who will be available if needed and who will make decisions the way you would decide.